KamKam0/ecoledirecte/README.md

 */
 ```

-The children is a student, therefore you can use all the methods listed above.
+The child is a student, therefore you can use all the methods listed above.